cabforum/servercert/docs/EVG.md

 ### 9.2.9.
 Other Subject Attributes

 CAs SHALL NOT include any Subject Distinguished Name attributes except as specified in [Section 9.2](#92-subject-distinguished-name-fields).

+## 9.7.
+Additional Technical Requirements for EV Certificates

+All provisions of the Baseline Requirements concerning Minimum Cryptographic Algorithms, Key Sizes, and Certificate Extensions apply to EV Certificates with the following exceptions:

+1. If a Subordinate CA Certificates is issued to a Subordinate CA not controlled by the entity that controls the Root CA, the policy identifiers in the `certificatePolicies` extension MUST include the CA's Extended Validation policy identifier.

+   Otherwise, it MAY contain the anyPolicy identifier.

+2. The following fields MUST be present if the Subordinate CA is not controlled by the entity that controls the Root CA.

+   * `certificatePolicies:policyQualifiers:policyQualifierId`

+      `id-qt 1` [RFC 5280]

+   * `certificatePolicies:policyQualifiers:qualifier:cPSuri`

+      HTTP URL for the Root CA's Certification Practice Statement

+3. The `certificatePolicies` extension in EV Certificates issued to Subscribers MUST include the following:

+   * `certificatePolicies:policyIdentifier` (Required)

+      The Issuer's EV policy identifier

+   * `certificatePolicies:policyQualifiers:policyQualifierId` (Required)

+      `id-qt 1` [RFC 5280]

+   * `certificatePolicies:policyQualifiers:qualifier:cPSuri` (Required)

+      HTTP URL for the Subordinate CA's Certification Practice Statement

+4. The `cRLDistributionPoints` extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an `authorityInformationAccess` extension.

 ### 7.1.5  Name constraints
 ### 7.1.6  Certificate policy object identifier